 Besides, this was all his fault.

-He raced to the rooftop where the door leading outside was already flung open and barely hanging on its hinges.
+He raced in that direction through the already flung open door that was barely hanging on its hinges.
 Its already feeble lock had rotted off, a clear violation of protocol but an issue the landlord was unconcerned with.
 Through it led to a stairwell which, amongst other places, ultimately led to a door that allowed access to the roof.

 “Let go of me!”
-The woman kicked her feet and vibrated her arms as she struggled in vain from her boyfriend’s grip as he dragged her with one hand clutching her shoulder and other full of her hair toward the edge of the roof.
+The woman kicked her feet and vibrated her arms as she struggled in vain.
+Her boyfriend had her firmly gripped as he dragged her with one hand clutching her shoulder and the other full of her hair.
+He was forcing her toward the edge of the roof.

 “The hell I will!
 This is what you get trying to leave me!”

-Tears streamed down both cheeks as she screamed and begged.
-Her wailing became more incoherent until she was just babbling as the boyfriend’s shouts grew more and more incomprehensible and profane.
-The couple were reduced to little more than grunts when they arrived at the edge.
+She screeched and then begged him to let her go.
+Her wailing became more incoherent until she was just babbling.
+All the while, her boyfriend’s shouts grew more and more incomprehensible and profane.
+The couple were only making sounds when they got to the edge.

 “There’s one last thing I need you to do for me.”

 The sobbing woman barely managed to stammer out, “What?”